Denver visits Norman and North Dakota - WTOP News

 Grand Forks, North Dakota; Thursday, 8 p.m.
 EST

-BOTTOM LINE: North Dakota hosts the Denver Pioneers after Matt Norman scored 21 points in North Dakota’s 86-72 victory over the South Dakota Coyotes.
+BOTTOM LINE: North Dakota takes on the Denver Pioneers after Matt Norman scored 21 points in North Dakota’s 86-72 win over the South Dakota Coyotes.

-The Fightin’ Hawks are 5-7 in home games.
-North Dakota is sixth in the Summit scoring 70.1 points while shooting 43.4% from the field.
+The Fightin’ Hawks have gone 5-7 at home.
+North Dakota ranks fifth in the Summit with 11.8 assists per game led by Jalun Trent averaging 2.6.

-The Pioneers are 4-9 in Summit play.
-Denver is 6-10 in games decided by 10 or more points.
+The Pioneers are 4-9 in conference games.
+Denver averages 14.6 turnovers per game and is 3-2 when winning the turnover battle.

 TOP PERFORMERS: Norman is shooting 45.6% from beyond the arc with 2.5 made 3-pointers per game for the Fightin’ Hawks, while averaging 11 points.
 B.J.
-Omot is shooting 40.4% and averaging 11.8 points over the last 10 games for North Dakota.
+Omot is averaging 11.8 points over the past 10 games for North Dakota.

-Tommy Bruner is averaging 16.8 points and four assists for the Pioneers.
-Marko Lukic is averaging 0.9 made 3-pointers over the last 10 games for Denver.
+Tommy Bruner is shooting 35.9% from beyond the arc with 1.6 made 3-pointers per game for the Pioneers, while averaging 16.8 points and four assists.
+Touko Tainamo is shooting 55.8% and averaging 10.9 points over the past 10 games for Denver.

 LAST 10 GAMES: Fightin’ Hawks: 2-8, averaging 71.6 points, 28.5 rebounds, 10.6 assists, 4.2 steals and 2.5 blocks per game while shooting 41.2% from the field.
 Their opponents have averaged 76.4 points per game.